-- (1) "Share-Based Award" means an award under an equity incentive plan of equity-based instruments that do not have option-like features, including, for greater certainty, common shares, restricted shares, RSUs, phantom shares, phantom share units, PSUs, common share equivalent units and stock. - (2) Based on the number of RSUs and PSUs granted multiplied by the market price of the underlying Common Shares on the grant date.
-This methodology was chosen in order to be consistent with industry. - (3) "Option-Based Award" means an award under an equity incentive plan of options, including, for greater certainty, share options, share appreciation rights and similar instruments that have option-like features. - (4) Represents annual cash bonus awards that are declared and paid annually.
-See "Elements of Canacol's Executive Compensation Program Short Term Incentive Compensation Discretionary Cash Bonuses" discussion above. - (5) The amounts under "All Other Compensation" includes the value of Dividend Share Units (as defined herein) related to vested and unvested RSUs and PSUs granted to the Named Executive Officer and the aggregate amount of perquisites paid to the Named Executive Officer.
-Mr. Gamba's perquisite amount for the year ended December 31, 2023 includes an annual living allowance of \$54.123 and executive benefits in the aggregate amount of \$24,303.
-Mr. Zaidi's perquisite amount for the year ended December 31, 2023 includes an annual living allowance of \$64,786 and executive benefits in the aggregate amount of \$99,964. - (6) Mr. Gamba did not receive any additional compensation for serving as a director of the Corporation. - (7) Compensation was paid in US dollars and converted to Canadian dollars for purposes of this disclosure using the average annual exchange rates for each of the following years (2023 -1.3497, 2022 1.3013 and 2021 1.2535).
+(1)"Share-Based Award" means an award under an equity incentive plan of equity-based instruments that do not have option-like features, including, for greater certainty, common shares, restricted shares, RSUs, phantom shares, phantom share units, PSUs, common share equivalent units and stock.

+(2) Based on the number of RSUs and PSUs granted multiplied by the market price of the underlying Common Shares on the grant date.
+This methodology was chosen in order to be consistent with industry.

+(3)"Option-Based Award" means an award under an equity incentive plan of options, including, for greater certainty, share options, share appreciation rights and similar instruments that have option-like features.

+Represents annual cash bonus awards that are declared and paid annually.
+See "Elements of Canacol's Executive Compensation Program - Short-(4)Term Incentive Compensation - Discretionary Cash Bonuses" discussion above.

+The amounts under "All Other Compensation" includes the value of Dividend Share Units (as defined herein) related to vested and unvested RSUs (5)and PSUs granted to the Named Executive Officer and the aggregate amount of perquisites paid to the Named Executive Officer.
+Mr. Zaidi's perquisite amount for the year ended December 31, 2024 includes an annual living allowance of \$65,880 and executive benefits in the aggregate amount of \$31,897.

+Mr. Gamba did not receive any additional compensation for serving as a director of the Corporation.

+Compensation was paid in US dollars and converted to Canadian dollars for purposes of this disclosure using the average annual exchange rates (7)for each of the following years (2023 - 1.3497 and 2022 - 1.3013).
+Compensation was paid in US dollars and converted to Canadian dollars for purposes of this disclosure using the month-end exchange rate.

+Compensation was paid in US dollars and converted to Canadian dollars for purposes of this disclosure using the exchange rate on the payment (9)date.